If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 - Once your coffee has been brewed, directly pour it into your ice-filled cup.

-- Stir until the coffee has thoroughly cooled, and optionally add some more ice cubes to make it extra cold.
+- Stir until the coffee has cooled thoroughly, and optionally add more ice cubes to make it extra cold.

-- Now is the time to spice things up and add ice, some milk or milk alternative, or even some coffee syrup like chocolate syrup.
+- Now is the time to spice things up and add ice, some milk or a milk alternative, or even some coffee syrup, such as chocolate syrup.

-You’ve now made some super easy iced coffee from scratch.
+You've now made some great iced coffee from scratch.
 This technique of iced coffee is great when you just want an iced coffee in a matter of minutes.

 If you have more time, let the coffee cool down completely without adding ice.
 This will help with the sourness that some iced coffee tends to have.